Axual/terraform-provider-axual/docs/index.md

 - Our guides are in the guides folder:
 	- How to import user and group: [Importing user and group](guides/importing-user-and-groups.md)
 	- Setting up Terraform with Axual Trial: [Axual Trial setup](guides/axual-trial-setup.md)
-	- Managing application access to streams: [Axual Trial setup](guides/manage-application-access-to-streams.md)
+	- Managing application access to topics: [Axual Trial setup](guides/manage-application-access-to-topics.md)

 ## Compatibility